tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - On settings tab (options.html) check that when clicking or hiding are disabled, then all of their sub-items are also disabled
 - Test import/export/clear ads functions

+## Icon in the toolbar
+- Check that the icon in the toolbar is in green when on DNT pages.
+- Check that the icon in the toolbar is in grey when adnauseam is disabled.
+- Check that the icon in the toolbar is in purple when adnauseam is active.
+- click effect(v3.1 and later)
 ------------------

 ## DoNotTrack (DNT)
+- DNT: Go to a DNT page (Ex: duckduckgo.com) and check the following items

+&nbsp;
+Notifications
+- Check that changing the two DNT settings is going to bring DNT notifications with corresponding messages to the menu.
+- Check the layout of each DNT notification("?" in the middle)
+- Check that 'settings' button is going to slide in from right when a DNT notification is on hover.

+&nbsp;

+Headers
 To check headers for ad visits, please go to developer tools of the browser -> Network -> click on a request -> select 'Headers'.
 Or you can try Live HTTP Headers in [tools](#tools) below.

 - DNT-header is being sent correctly for ALL requests (including Ad visits) if either disableClickingForDNT and disableHidingForDNT are enabled (and vice versa)